nim-lang/Nim/doc/docgen.rst

 Additional resources
 ====================

-`Nim Compiler User Guide <nimc.html#compiler-usage-commandminusline-switches>`_
+`Nim Compiler User Guide <nimc.html#compiler-usage-command-line-switches>`_

 `RST Quick Reference
 <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_

 The output for HTML and LaTeX comes from the ``config/nimdoc.cfg`` and ``config/nimdoc.tex.cfg`` configuration files.
-You can add and modify these files to your project to change the look of the docgen output.
+You can add and modify these files to your project to change the look of docgen output.

 You can import the `packages/docutils/rstgen module <rstgen.html>`_ in your programs if you want to reuse the compiler's documentation generation procs.